 high doses of echinacea.

-Exposure to radiation, some chemicals (such as certain
+- You are exposed to radiation, some chemicals (such as certain

-pesticides or spermicides), and prolonged heat exposure.
+pesticides or spermicides), or prolonged heat.

-incomplete semen sample.
+incomplete.
 This is more common if a sample is collected by

-methods other than masturbation.
+ways other than masturbation.

 This may affect the semen volume.